 - a pinch of curry

-- In the meantime divide the broccoli heat into florets and chop the stem into cubes.
+- In the meantime divide the broccoli head into florets and chop the stem into cubes.
 Add to the potatoes and cook everything for another 5 minutes.
-Drain well and place the vegetables into a casserole form, sized about 32x23 cm/ 12x9 inch.
+Drain well and place the vegetables into a casserole dish, of about 32x23 cm/ 12x9 inch.

-- Warm the vegetable stock in a small pot, remove from heat and whisk the cream cheese in until completely melted.
+- Warm the vegetable stock in a small pot, remove from the heat and whisk in the cream cheese until completely melted.

-- Mix the milk and the flour until smooth, give it the vegetable stock-cream cheese mixture and bring everything to a boil while stirring all the time.
-Remove from heat, add the chives and salt, pepper and curry to taste.
-Don't be stingy with the salt.
+- Whisk the milk and the flour until smooth, add it to the vegetable stock-cream cheese mixture, and bring everything to a boil while stirring all the time.
+Remove from the heat, add the chives, and salt, pepper, and curry to taste.